Just [[currentUser.getNumFreeQuestionsLeft()]] No more free questions left!Upgrade Now

 Is there a cleaner way to get the products of all the integers after each index?

 We can just walk through our array backwards!
 So instead of reversing the values of the array, we'll just reverse the indices we use to iterate!

 Now we've got productsOfAllIntsAfterIndex, but we’re starting to build a lot of new arrays.
 And we still need our final array of the total products.
 How can we save space?

 Let’s take a step back.
 Right now we’ll need three arrays:

-To get the first one, we keep track the total product so far going forwards, and to get the second one, we keep track of the total product so far going backwards.
+To get the first one, we keep track of the total product so far going forwards, and to get the second one, we keep track of the total product so far going backwards.
 How do we get the third one?